OpenIPC/openipc.github.io/principles.md

 The OpenIPC community brings together a large number of developers and interested users who contribute to improving existing and creating new firmware, adding functions, and supporting new processors.

-Our community is registered on the OpenCollective platform, on the source code site GitHub, as well as on social networks such as YouTube, Twitter, Facebook and others.
+Our community is registered as an organization on the OpenCollective platform, as an organization on  the GitHub, as well as on social networks such as YouTube, Twitter, Facebook and others.

+We give membership to the OpenIPC organization on GitHub if a person makes a few commits, PR, opens an Issue, and participates in our community.

+We give membership in the organization forever, regardless of whether the person continues to collaborate and develop the project or whether it was his temporary enthusiasm and initiative.

-OpenIPC is officially represented in 11 countries, has multiple state registrations of our developments and protection of our brand name, which is already quite recognizable on the Internet.
+OpenIPC is officially represented in 11 countries, has documented of our developments and protection of our brand name, which is already quite recognizable on the Internet.

 The main headquarters of our international organization is located in Sanremo, Italy.